mit-pdos/go-nfsd/artifact/README.md

 The artifact concerns four claims in the paper:

-1. GoJrnl's proof overhead is about 20x (in the tricky concurrent parts), while SimpleNFS is only 7x.
+1. GoJournal's proof overhead is about 20x (in the tricky concurrent parts), while SimpleNFS is only 7x.
 Measured by lines of code.
-2. The proofs for JrnlCert, GoJrnl, and SimpleNFS are complete.
+2. The proofs for Perennial, GoJournal, and SimpleNFS are complete.
-3. GoJrnl is functional when compared against ext3 (using journaled data and over NFS for a fair comparison).
+3. GoJournal is functional when compared against ext3 (using journaled data and over NFS for a fair comparison).
 We demonstrate this by showing GoNFS gets close throughput in the benchmarks in Figure 16, which use a RAM-backed disk.
-4. GoJrnl is scalable.
+4. GoJournal is scalable.
 We demonstrate this by showing performance for the smallfile benchmark scales with the number of clients, on an SSD (Figure 17).

 # Detailed instructions